Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Bq
 ```

 The becquerel, an SI unit of radioactivity, defined as 1 nuclear decay per s.

-Dimension: 𝐓^-1.

-See also: `Unitful.s`.

 #### Hertz